LironL99/portfolio/Integrated-Circuits-and-Introduction-to-VLSI-Tasks/Task1/README.md

 - Two schematics for the buffer were designed: one implemented with transistors and the other using the inverters created earlier.
 - Symbols for both cells were created, and simulation results were displayed.

-### Collaboration
-Collaboration with a partner throughout this task enhanced the understanding of VLSI design and simulation.